 This is a truly fun and fairly easy fermentation project.
 There is a small initial investment for a little bit of specialized gear but once you have it, it can be used over and over.
 Just about any sweet fruit can be made into vinegar using this process.
 In the past I have made vinegar out of ripe persimmons and it was also delicious.
 I think I will try plum vinegar next, berries in the summer.

 If you have any questions, comments or suggestions please leave them below.
 I am always happy to hear from you.
+If you enjoy the content and would like to contribute towards website maintenance and development, you can make a donation here.
 Thanks for reading TigerSalad!

 Makgeolli is a Korean alcohol (or sool ìˆ ) made by fermenting rice with a natural starter called nuruk (누룩, sounds like noo-rook).
 I have heard it called “rice wine”, “rice beer” and “Korean sake” but it has very little in common with any of those.
 Makgeolli is its own thing.
 A few good ingredients and a complex, multi-layered, simultaneous fermentation by a large variety of bacteria and yeasts make this a uniquely Korean sool.
 It has its own distinct flavours, textures and history.
 It is unlike any other rice ferment.